EnriFort/MSc-Cybersecurity/ETH_Q&A.md

   - &#128295; ` ADS (Alternate Data Streams)`: If the target systems runs the NTFS (**New Technology File System**, a file system developed by Microsoft that supports advanced features like security, compression, and Alternate Data Streams), an alternate  file-hiding technique is available to intruders.
 NTFS offers support for multiple streams of information within a file (a mechanism to add additional attributes or information to a file without restructuring the file system).
 It’s also used to hide a malicious hacker’s toolkit (called adminkit).
 Any file could be used.
 - **Rootkits**: However, more insidious techniques are beginning to come into vogue, especially the use of Windows rootkits.
 A rootkit is a **collection of computer software, typically malicious**, designed to enable access to a computer or an area of its software that is not otherwise allowed (for example, to an unauthorized user) and often masks its existence or the existence of other software.

-### Q: Active Directory enumeration.
-Describe techniques and tools.

-A: **Lightweight Directory Access Protocol** that Microsoft calls **Active Directory (AD)** is designed to contain a logical and unified representation of all objects relevant to the company's technology infrastructure.
-It therefore contains a lot of information by enumeration.

-- &#128295; ` ldp.exe`: among the Windows support tools there is an LDAP client called **Active Directory Administration Tool** which connects to an AD server and navigates to the directory.
-An attacker can then use `ldp.exe` against a host and enumerate all users and groups with an LDAP query.
-The only prerequisite is to create an authenticated session via LDAP, which means you have already compromised an existing account on the target, it’s an alternative to NetBIOS.
-We now show the enumeration of users and groups using `ldp.exe`:
-  1. Connect to the target using ldp.
-Open Connection &rarr; Connect and enter the IP or DNS destination server name;
-  2. Once connected to the target, authenticate as Guest user (already compromised) e select Links &rarr; Bind and enter the properties of the Guest;
-  3. Once the LDAP session has been established, it can be enumerated: open View &rarr; Tree and enter the root context in the dialog box eg. dc = labfarce, dc = org;
-  4. A node appears in the left panel, click the + to reveal the objects under the root of the directory;
-  5. Double click on the CN = Users and CN = Builtin containers which reveal all the users e server groups.

-During the installation of AD windows it asks if the user wants to loosen the permissions of directory access to allow older servers to perform these searches, in this way the user objects will be exposed to enumeration via LDAP.
-On Linux you can do the same using **LUMA**, or the Java based tool called **Jxplorer**, both with GUI.
-For command line of a Linux tool use **ldapenum**.

-&#9940; ` Countermeasures`: It **filters access to ports 389 and 3268 on the device that interfaces with the internet in the network** (network boundaries).
-Nobody should log in without being authenticated to the ADs then restrict permissions.
-To keep safety you need to keep the mode native to Windows (which does not include the Everyone group).
-Also be sure to **remove the Everyone group** (group that allows authenticated sessions with any user) from pre-Windows 2000 compatible installations (less secure having this group).

 ### Q: Describe at least three Windows security features available with Windows 2000 and above.
 Are there published attacks that bypass these three features?
 P.S: The presentations of Windows Firewall and Automated Updates will not be evaluated.